Published September 1, 2015. Updated November 2020 & June 2021.

 Fear and Intimidation

-The narcissist instinctively knows that you hate confrontation – and that’s why, when they feel threatened, insecure or in any way “under-served” by you, they may just resort to anger and threats to manipulate you.
-Using fear and intimidation is going to be a common tactic for a narcissist partner or parent, especially but even in other relationships, such as a boss/employee connection.
+The narcissist instinctively knows that you hate confrontation – and that’s why, when they feel threatened, insecure, or in any way “under-served” by you, they may just resort to anger and threats to manipulate you.
+Using fear and intimidation is a common tactic for a narcissistic partner or parent, especially but even in other relationships, such as a boss/employee connection.

 The narcissist uses anger to frighten and coerce the people closest to them.

 Threats and angry outbursts are used by the narcissist to make the other person feel uncomfortable and upset – and it’s not because they can’t control it – it is a willful behavior designed to make you conform to their will.

 Narcissists often use what they claim is justified anger to interrupt or stop a conversation they don’t like.
 For example, a narcissist who is confronted about an affair they’re having may use an angry outburst and threats to end the conversation or storm out of the room.

 Beware: The narcissist’s anger can escalate to physical violence, so it’s important to pay close attention to the situation and seek help if necessary.
 Check out this page for help and resources if you are dealing with domestic violence.

 Head-Stepping and Insecurity